Tachograph Law & You

 Unlike the old analogue tachographs which produced a physical wax chart that could be filed away, the new digital tachographs record data digitally on driver smartcards and onto the digital tachograph itself.

-As all fleet operators are still legally obliged to store this data for 12 months, you need a hardware tool that allows you to download this data to your computer and store it in a secure database.
+As all fleet operators are still legally obliged to store this data for 12 months in relation to the 561/2006, or 24 months in relation to the Working Time Directive, you need a hardware tool that allows you to download this data to your computer and store it in a secure database.

 Of course, you are still required to check that your drivers are complying with the EU Drivers’ Hours and Working Time Directive.
 But as digital tachographs don’t produce a physical chart for you to look at, you also need a software tool to check the data from your drivers’ smartcards.

-To find out how OPTAC can help you meet tachograph law obligations and protect your Operator's Licence, visit our OPTAC Fleet Viewer page.
+To find out how OPTAC can help you meet tachograph law obligations and protect your Operator’s Licence, visit our OPTAC3 page.